HENRYKC24/javascript-capstone-project/README.md

 # RestorauntApi

-> This is a restaurant application for my JavaScript capstone project.
+> This is a restaurant application for our JavaScript capstone project.
 It showcases different foods that can be liked and commented on.
 It uses an API to store likes and comments.
-It was developed with HTML, CSS, and JavaScript.
+It was developed as a group project by Igor from Macedonia and myself.

 ## Built With